pnp/prompt-master/Documentation/Overview.md

 ### Azure OpenAI - Rating Prompts

-Azure OpenAI is used to rate prompts when a user submits one as part of complete a challenge.
+Azure OpenAI is used to rate prompts when a user submits one as part of completing a challenge.

 Specifically the 'Chat Completions' endpoint/functionality is used for rating a prompt.